-China's foreign exchange reserve and current account data were obtained from the State Administration of Foreign Exchange.
-The 1994-2011 yuan-dollar exchange rate data are obtained from the World Development Indicators database.
-To calculate the annual and cumulative profits in 2011, the yuan-dollar exchange rate on July 2, 2012 was used as proxy for the unknown average exchange rate 2012.
+China's foreign exchange reserve data were obtained from the State Administration of Foreign Exchange and are shown in Table 1.
+Column 1 shows foreign exchange reserve for the period 1994-2011.
+The 1994-2010 yuan-dollar exchange rate data are from the World Development Indicators database.
+To calculate the annual and cumulative profits in 2011, exchange rates as of July 1, 2011 and February 13, 2012 were used as proxy for the unknown average exchange rate in 2011 and 2012.
 Interest rates on U.S. Treasury bills change daily, and the currency reserve data are only annual figures.
-Thus, a sort of annual average interest rates is needed to compute annual profits from currency intervention.
-Six-month interest rates on U.S. Treasury bills were used as the annual interest rates.
+Thus, a sort of annual average interest rates is needed to compute potential profits from currency intervention.
+Six-month interest rates on U.S. Treasury bills were used as the annual interest rates.6